 New Jersey is a state located in the Mid-Atlantic region of the United States.
-Home to a population of over 8.9 million residents, New Jersey is the 11th-largest state by population in the U.S. New Jersey auto transport services are also quite easy to find.
+Home to a population of over 8.9 million residents, New Jersey is the 11th-largest state by population in the U.S. New Jersey car shipping services are also quite easy to find.
 This is because its population density is 1,210 residents per square mile, which ranks first among all fifty states.

 A bit about New Jersey auto transport